-Our Youth Global Leadership 2016 Insight Trip, “Resilient Communities: Exploring Social Change in13346991_1186304044724768_7145523546178906899_n the Midwestern United States,” is currently in progress; eleven program participants are on a unique journey throughout the US Midwest to explore themes related to community organizing, immigration policy, racial justice, urban agriculture, alternative economics, and labor justice.
+Our Youth Global Leadership 2016 Insight Trip, “Resilient Communities: Exploring Social Change in the Midwestern United States,” is currently in progress; eleven program participants are on a unique journey throughout the US Midwest to explore themes related to community organizing, immigration policy, racial justice, urban agriculture, alternative economics, and labor justice.
 The following post provides a first-hand account of the first segment of their experience.
 Thanks to the YGL documentarian committee for the presentation of this blog post!

 As we approach the end of our time in Chicago, Youth Global Leaders want to share what we’ve been learning with Mexico Solidarity Network (MSN).
 MSN is